-All services listed in QFP are offered to female and male clients, including adolescents as specified in clinical protocols.
+All services listed in QFP are offered to all clients, when appropriate, regardless of gender, including adolescents as specified in clinical protocols.

 Clinic protocols for contraceptive methods are reviewed and updated annually.

 Method-specific client information sheets are reviewed annually.